alexgaarciia/MLApps_BoardGames/docs/REPORT.md

 ## 2. Task 1: Text Preprocessing and Vectorization
 ### 2.1.
 Data Collection
-The board games are scrapped from the website BGG [1], in which a complete collection of worldwide games is shown.
-To do so, the BoardGameGeek XML API [2] is accessed to help us scrape the corresponding fields about different games.
+The board games are scrapped from the website BGG [<a href="#ref1">1</a>], in which a complete collection of worldwide games is shown.
+To do so, the BoardGameGeek XML API [<a href="#ref2">2</a>] is accessed to help us scrape the corresponding fields about different games.

 A database of around **4122** games is created with the following fields:
 | **Text Variables** | **Numerical Variables** |